runarp/coolbeans/README.md

 I'll try to keep this project "generic" and "configurable" so, perhaps, someone else could use it.

+## Usage

+There are two command-line utilties so far.  cool-organizer and cool-match

+cool-organizer will modify a file in-place, filing new entries:

+  cool-organizer -e root.bean -m 2020.bean new_entries.bean -y 2020

+Would read the root.bean and file entries from new_entires.bean into the 2020.bean.  the -y filter enforces the filing to ignore any other years from the new_entries.

 # ideas

 ## Dynamic import.py